surbhi18/personal-website/group.md

 <!-- ### Masters Student(s) -->

 ### Undergraduate Students
-* [Maya Gambhir](https://mayapalgambhir.com/), joining Princeton as a PhD student in Fall 2026, also the *recipient of the 2026 Wolf- Hallac Award*
 * [Jonathan Pei](https://www.linkedin.com/in/jonathanpei)
 * [James Wang](https://www.linkedin.com/in/jwang541), joining Columbia as a PhD student in Fall 2026